Everything you need to know about RO water, Shrimp Minerals and TDS

 Neocaridina Shrimp: They are hardy enough to survive in most tap water and don't require RO water + Minerals.
 When using RO+Minerals with neocaridina they normally thrive in the tank and you would see increased breeding.

-Caridin Shrimp: They are much more sensitive and its highly encouraged to use RO Water + Minerals for them.
+Caridina Shrimp: They are much more sensitive and it's highly encouraged to use RO Water + Minerals for them.